 - 2 lateral sacral crests, 1 on every side of lateral to intermedial crest, are created by the fusion of transverse processes of sacral vertebrae.

-- Sacral hiatus: An U shaped gap at the lower end.
+- Sacral hiatus: A U-shaped gap at the lower end.

 Every lateral surface is the lateral aspect of lateral mass formed by the fusion of transverse and costal components of sacral vertebrae.

 - Lower narrow part turns unexpectedly medially to create the inferolateral angle of the sacrum.

 - Upper wider part bears an inverted L shaped auricular surface anteriorly and a deeply pitted area posteriorly.
 The auricular surface is so called due to its similarity to the auricle of the external ear.
 It goes on to the upper 3 or 3 and a half sacral vertebrae.

 - The sacral canal is composed by the superimposed vertebral foramina of the sacral vertebrae.